twproject/homeassistant/ha-sesa-waste/README.md

 ## Notes

 This integration uses the same HTTP endpoints used by the public SESA web app.
-It does not perform vulnerability scanning or intrusive testing.